jacksonllee/pycantonese/docs/source/searches.rst

 .. _search_pos:

-Searching by a part-of-speech tag
+Searching by a Part-of-speech Tag
 ---------------------------------

 With the parameter ``pos`` in ``search()``,